WeAreAcademy/mark-fundamentals-proj--ts-hangman/README.md

 ## Exercise 3: TypeScript-specific notes

+> 🎯 **Success criterion:** a document which outlines how this Hangman game uses some TypeScript features that don't exist in JavaScript.

 The basic principles of variable assignment, control flow and functions are the same between TypeScript and JavaScript (and also Python).

 TypeScript does introduce some additional things, though: